skullcheat/ApexFreeCheatRelease/README.md

 # Apex-Legends-Free-Cheat
 # 😍 UPDATE 2023 - 01 - 16 😍
-# 🔅 if you need full source code you should pay
+# 💸 If you want the source of the driver and the cheat you have to pay 💵
 # 🔅 Private Kernel Driver 0 detection / (already created and never used)
 # video here : https://share.vidyard.com/watch/tWqe8DwhLC82Xau3Zs6Xju?
 # MORES FREE CHEAT  JOIN DISCORD SERVER : https://discord.gg/skullcheat